dart-lang/language/doc/life_of_a_language_feature.md

 ## Acceptance and implementation

 If consensus is reached on a specific proposal and we decide to accept it, a member of the language team will be chosen to shepherd the implementation.
+The implementation will be tracked via three artifacts:

+  - An implementation plan document

+  - A 'language-implementation' issue.

+  - A feature specification document

-An implementation plan document will be created in a named sub-directory of the `accepted` folder with details about the implementation plan and **a link to the single canonical writeup of the language feature** which is to serve as the implementation reference.
-The implementation plan should generally include at
+The implementation plan must be located in a sub-directory with the name of the feature located inside the `accepted/future-releases/` folder.
+It's file name should be `[feature-name]-implementation-plan.md`.
+The implementation plan should generally include at least:
-least:

   - Affected implementation teams.

   - Schedule and release milestones.

   - Release flag if required, plan for shipping.

+The 'feature specification' is **a single canonical writeup of the language feature** which is to serve as the implementation reference.
+Feature specifications use Markdown format.
+The file name should be `[name-of-feature]-implementation-plan.md`, and the feature specification should we located in the same sub-directory as the implementation plan.

+A meta-issue (labelled `language-implementation`) will be filed in the language repository for tracking the implementation process.
+This top of this issue must contain links to:
+  - The related `langauge-reqeust` issue
+  - The related `language-feature` issue
+  - A link to the implementation plan
+  - A link to the feature specification

-A meta-issue will be filed in the language repository for tracking the implementation process.
-The first task in the meta-issue will be to get sign-off from all of the relevant implementation teams indicating that they understand the proposal, believe that it can reasonably be implemented, and feel that they have sufficient details to proceed.
+The next step of the implementation issue is to get sign-off from all of the relevant implementation teams indicating that they understand the proposal, believe that it can reasonably be implemented, and feel that they have sufficient details to proceed.
 There may be further iteration on the proposal in this phase.
+This sign-off must be recorded in the implementation issue.
 Changes will be done in place on the writeup.

 ## Testing